-IAS 19 was further amended on July 30, 2014.
+IAS 19, "Employee Benefits" (IAS 19) was amended on July 30, 2014.
 These amendments to IAS 19 clarify the application of the requirements of IAS 19 on determination of the discount rate to a regional market consisting of multiple countries sharing the same currency.
 These amendments are effective for annual periods beginning on or after January 1, 2016.
 The adoption of these amendments is not expected to have an impact on the consolidated financial statements.